top of page

 Si Vis Pacem Para Bellum ~ If you want peace, prepare for war

 "Thou shalt not kill."
 (Exodus 20:13) This negative command prohibits all unjust taking of life.
 The positive application of this negative command is the duty to protect life.
-It is for this reason that men should not be deprived of the necessary tools with which to fulfill their God-given duty to preserve life.
-Si Vis Pacem seeks to provide information from a variety of sources regarding the preservation of life, self-defense, and the use of firearms.
-These sources include the Bible preeminently, as well as the standards of the Reformed churches, and also foundational principles of the United States.
+For this reason men should not be deprived of the necessary tools with which to fulfill their God-given duty to preserve life.
+The links below offer information from a variety of sources regarding the preservation of life,

 bottom of page